Why should I study A Level Psychology?

 The human brain is an incredible structure, and our minds are a mystery to many of us.
 By studying A Level Psychology you can begin to understand why humans feel, think and behave the way that they do.

-What topics does A Level Psychology cover?
+What is A Level Psychology?

-- Social Influence
+- Social influence

 - Approaches in psychology